antaldaniel/reprex/content/event/2024-06-14_eltedh/index.md

 summary: A discussion on the exploitation and replication possibilities of the Slovak Music Dataspace for Hungarian digital heritage and music experts.

-abstract: 'This informal meetup is going to be held in the Hungarian language at the ELTE Digital Heritage Department.'
+abstract: 'This informal meetup is going to be held in the Hungarian language at the ELTE Digital Humanities Department.'

 # Talk start and end times.
 date: '2024-06-14T14:00:00+01:00'